IBM/data-prep-kit/transforms/packaging/README.md

 ## Build and Deploy

-This procedure will buid and publish two wheels to pypi.org: one for the python transforms and one for the ray transforms.
+This procedure will buid two wheels: one for the python transforms and one for the ray transforms.

 ````
-cd release/transforms/packaging
+cd package-release/transforms/packaging
 make clean
 make src
-make set-version
 make build-dist
-make publish-dist
 ````

+To publish the wheels to pypi.org, run:

+`make publish-dist`